 Online.
 Responsive.
 Normed.

-CM Global English assessment is a comprehensive series of tests that provides a snapshot of how well a secondary or elementary student whose first language is not English will manage in a learning environment where English is the medium of instruction.
-To be successful in such an environment, the student must be able to understand what is read and heard and be able to express his/herself, particularly through written work.
+CM Global English assessment provides an authentic snapshot in time of how well secondary or elementary learners whose first language is not English will likely manage in a learning environment where English is the medium of instruction.
+To be successful in such an environment, students must be able to understand what is read and heard in the classroom and be able to clearly express themselves, particularly through written work.

-When the students log in, they will be prompted to enter their name which will remain affiliated with that code.
-If at a later date the students are reassessed you will be able to easily compare their results.
+When students log in, they are prompted to enter their name which will remain affiliated with their access code.
+When students are reassessed you will be able to easily track growth.

 Instructions are clear and simple and include a resource for testing sound quality before assessment begins.

-Schools can choose whether or not they wish the student to see the raw scores and ELL levels at the conclusion of each of the three tests.
+Schools can choose whether or not they wish students to see their raw scores and ELL levels at the conclusion of each of the three sub-tests.

 The third section is a timed, listening comprehension assessment, which consists of 40 short recordings.
-The student listens to each recording and chooses the best answer from five possible choices.
-Some of the recordings have accompanying pictures.
-Some of the recordings consist of oral passages that the student listens to and then answers several questions about the passage.
-This test is scored out of 40.
-At the conclusion of this test, the student is automatically directed to the fourth and last section of the assessment.
+The test taker listens to each recording and chooses the best answer from a number of possible choices.
+Some of the recordings have accompanying pictures and some are oral passages with follow up questions.
+At the conclusion of this sub test, the student is taken to the fourth and final section of the assessment.

 The fourth section of the CM Global English assessment asks the student to produce a written sample that is timed and based on a randomly selected topic.
 Included in this section, is an optional, scoring matrix to score the student’s written sample.

 A Variety of reports are available for your use and can be downloaded in PDF format for student records.
 Scores are instantly available.
-Reports include subtest raw scores and the recommended overall ELL support level.
+Assessment reports include subtest raw scores and the recommended overall ELL support level.

-Reports are available for individual students and groups.
-Administrators receive daily, weekly, and monthly summary reports.
+Assessment reports are available for individual students and groups.
+Administrators receive daily and weekly summary reports.

-Schools and Districts will have access to our new resources section, which includes for example, a writing scoring matrix and an easy to administer, informal English speaking assessment.
+Schools and Districts will have access to our new resources section, which includes for example, a writing scoring matrix and an easy to administer, face to face, English speaking assessment.